Jose Siri Preview, Player Props: Rays vs. Yankees

 Jose Siri At The Plate

-- Siri has had an RBI in 33 games this season (38.4%), including 14 multi-RBI outings (16.3%).
-He has also driven in three or more of his team's runs in four contests.
+- Siri has driven home a run in 33 games this season (37.9%), including more than one RBI in 16.1% of his games and producing three or more of his team's runs on four occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.